 Smoked Southwestern Nuts

 Nothing is easier than smoking nuts.
-I use my Weber Smoky Mountain smoker, but you can also smoke them on your gas or charcoal grill using a couple of added wood chunks.
+I use my Weber Smokey Mountain smoker, but you can also smoke them on your gas or charcoal grill using a couple of added wood chunks.
 Smoking nuts only takes 20-25 minutes.
 The smoke adds such a wonderful flavor to the nuts that you’ll want to make a big batch.
 For a bit more smokiness I add chipotle powder to these smoked southwestern nuts.
 It also adds a little bit of heat.

 Smoked Nuts